 Another example is the free sanitary products we supply our team.
-We have opted for a brand that uses only organic cotton and chlorine free materials.
+We have opted for a Hey Girls which is a social enterprise fighting period poverty using a buy-one-give-one model.

 Other examples of implementing our purchasing procedure are things like our coffee and tea brands, which are fair trade.
 Our toilet roll, blue roll and printer paper and stationary are all recycled and unbleached too.